schemathesis/schemathesis/docs/service.rst

 - Authentication.
 Metadata about your host machine, that helps us to understand our users better.
 We collect your Python interpreter version, implementation, system/OS name and release.
 For more information look at ``service/metadata.py``
 - Test runs.
 Most of Schemathesis runner's events, including all generated data and explicitly passed headers.
 For more information look at ``service/serialization.py``
+- Some environment variables specific to CI providers.
+We use them to comment on pull requests.